cadmic/mwcc-debugger/README.md

 soon).

-After optimizations, the code is transformed back into an abstract syntax tree (dumped as `ast-final-code`) before being handed off to the backend.
+After optimizations, the code is transformed back into an abstract syntax tree (dumped as `ast-after-optimizations`) and data references are expanded (dumped as `ast-final-code`) before being handed off to the backend.

 ### Backend passes